c3charvat/WSU_AIRFOIL_PROJECT/README.md

 PlatformIO configured with nessary libraries installed (remember to change the path of the libraries in platform.ini) Spread-cycle or Silent Steptick enabled.
-Full LCD implementation with SPI
+Full LCD implementation using SPI.
-Full System UI.
+Full System UI, with user input enabled through an encoder.
+FUTURE:
+ARM Stm32f446ZE Branch with Custom PlatformIO implantation.